Siege of Algeciras (1369): Capitulation

 asked the king of Granada to grant safe conduct to the inhabitants to leave the city with their most valuable possessions.

 After just three days of siege in which the Nazarites siege weapons were used more as a threat than a real attempt to open a breach, the Spanish defenders of Algeciras surrendered their weapons.

-On 31 July Muhammed V's troops entered the Villa Vieja of the city, letting its occupants leave with the belongings they could carry.
+On 31 July Muhammad V's troops entered the Villa Vieja of the city, letting its occupants leave with the belongings they could carry.

 The Cathedral of Algeciras, the former Mosque, was returned to Islamic worship, and the king of Granada occupied the ancient fortress located in the Cerro de Matagorda.

 The impact on morale of the people of Granada of the reconquest of Al-Hadra Al-Yazirat is evidenced in the many chronicles made in Granada praising the king's military operation.

 Nasrid control

-After the capture of the city, Muhammed V rebuilt the defenses and installed a garrison.
+After the capture of the city, Muhammad V rebuilt the defenses and installed a garrison.

 For ten years the city remained in the hands of Granada, but without achieving the importance it had in the past.